jessonfoo/p001/week_3/1_code_combat/readme.md

 ## Learning Competencies
-1. Manipulate an object using JavaScript
+- Manipulate an object using JavaScript
-2. Explain what `()` does in JavaScript
+- Explain what `()` does in JavaScript
-3. Use error messages correct syntax mistakes
+- Use error messages correct syntax mistakes

-## Releases
+## Release 0: Beginner Campaign
 Visit [Code Combat](http://codecombat.com/play) and complete each of the missions in the beginner campaign using the steps below.
-These directions might seem tedious for something so simple, but it's important to get in the habit of going through these steps.
+These directions might seem tedious for something so simple, but it's important to get in the habit of going through these steps every time you work through a challenge.

-Write pseudocode and an initial solution for each mission in your [my_solution.js](./my_solution.js) file.
-Please write the title of each mission (as a comment) as you go.
+## Release 1: Pseudocode

-###1.
-Pseudocode
+Write the title of each mission (as a comment) in your [my_solution.js](./my_solution.js) file.

 Write simple pseudocode for each challenge.
 For example, write something like:

 ```javascript